 - Accept help.
 This is always hard for me, but not even Martha does it alone.
 When others offer to bring something.
 Say yes.
 When your house guests offer to iron your table linens.
 Say yes.

 - Drink wine.
 Before, during and after the event.
 I can’t tell you the amount of wine that was consumed at our Thanksgiving, because I don’t know.
 It was my birthday.
 Cheers.
+To ensure you don’t run out, buying cases of wine online is a great idea.
+Plus, you can have them delivered straight to your door.
+Buying wine by the case usually works out cheaper than buying individual bottles, saving you money too!

 - Don’t cry over spilled milk.
 Literally.
 We had a gallon of milk spill.
 We had a bottle of seltzer explode.
 We had a pyrex dish burst into pieces…but no tears.
 Yes, my favorite pyrex baking dish shattered in the sink.
 It was incredibly loud and dangerous, but no one was hurt.
 When your dad offers to clean it up…see number 3.
 Expect things to break.
 Expect things to get dirty.